amanzi/amanzi/doc/user_guide/capabilities/chemistry.rst

 Transport and Chemistry Coupling: Operator Splitting Approach
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Amanzi uses the so-called Operator Spliting Aproach to couple transport and reaction processes :cite:`chem-Yeh_rt-evaluation_1989`.
+Amanzi uses the operator spliting aproach to couple transport and reaction processes :cite:`chem-Yeh_rt-evaluation_1989`.
 In the operator splitting approach, transport and chemistry are solved sequentially over the same time step, first transport and then chemistry.
 One advantage of this approach is that transport equations can be solved using linear solvers.
 Additionally, the non-linear chemical equations can be solved on a cell-by-cell basis in what is an embarassingly parallel problem.
 To access these advantages, the transport solver does not operate on the concentrations of each reactant (:math:`C_j`) and product species (:math:`C_i`).
 Rather, transport operates on the total component concentrations (:math:`U_j`) as defined in eq. :eq:`totalcomponent`.
 Please see :doc:`transport` for details of the transport capabilities of Amanzi.
 Following transport, the chemical processes affecting the mass balance of all components are solved over the same timestep:

 .. math::
    \frac{\partial (\phi s_l U_j)}{\partial t}